 A Company that Stands by their Word

-After years of faithful service, quality hiking socks or any socks for that matter tend to wear out.
-At this point you would normally toss them out or perhaps repurpose them as shoe polishers.
-That is, unless of course you made the wise decision and invested in a pair from Darn Tough Vermont.
+After years of faithful service, quality hiking socks—or any socks, for that matter—tend to wear out.
+At this point, you would normally discard them or repurpose them as shoe polishers.
+That is, unless you made the wise decision to purchase a pair from Darn Tough Vermont.